ygdes/miniMAC_IHP/docs/info.md

-Note: after the messy tapeout on iHP26a, porting to CMOS5L PDK.
+Note: This 3rd revision should work and be portable to IHP CMOS5L and G2.

 ## What is this miniMAC